serverpod/serverpod/packages/serverpod/README.md

 Sometimes more advanced tasks need to be performed on the database.
 For those occasions, it's possible to run raw SQL queries on the database.
 Use the `query` method.
 A `List<List<dynamic>>` will be returned with rows and columns.

     var result = await session.db.query('SELECT * FROM mytable WHERE ...');

+## Caching
+Accessing the database can sometimes be expensive for complex database queries or if you need to run many different queries for a specific task.
+Serverpod makes it easy to cache frequently requested objects in RAM.
+Any serializable object can be cached.
+If your Serverpod is hosted across multiple servers in a cluster, objects can be stored in the distributed cache.
+When reading from the distributed cache, Serverpod will automatically figure out where it is stored.
+This is useful for objects that need to remain the same across servers but still can be cached.

+Caches can be accessed through the `Session` object.
+This is an example of an endpoint method for requesting data about a user:

+    Future<UserData> getUserData(Session session, int userId) async {
+      // Define a unique key for the UserData object var cacheKey = 'UserData-$userId';

+      // Try to retrieve the object from the cache var userData = await session.caches.local.get(cacheKey) as UserData?;

+      // If the object wasn't found in the cache, load it from the database and
+      // save it in the cache.
+Make it valid for 5 minutes. if (userData == null) {
+        userData = session.db.findById(tUserData, userId) as UserData?;
+        await session.caches.local.put(cacheKey, userData!, lifetime: Duration(minutes: 5));
+      }

+      // Return the user data to the client return userData;
+    }

+In total, there are four caches where you can store your objects.
+Two caches are local to the server handling the current session, and two are distributed across the server cluster.
+There are two variants for the local and distributed cache, one regular cache, and a priority cache.
+Place objects that are very frequently accessed in the priority cache.